A data journalism visual essay

 Results

-Coverage volume was markedly asymmetrical.
+Newsrooms allocated coverage in marked disproportion to demographics.
 Gay-coded articles (n = 489,001; 51.2%) outnumbered bisexual articles (n = 56,978; 6.0%) by a factor of 8.6, despite bisexual individuals constituting 56% of the LGBT+ adult population.
 Transgender coverage (n = 310,418; 32.5%) exhibited strong temporal correspondence with anti-trans legislative events.
 Collocate analysis revealed distinct discursive frames: gay coverage centered on rights and political figures; lesbian on cultural representation; bisexual on health contexts and celebrity disclosure; transgender on adversarial political terms including ban, military, and trump (doc_ratio = 0.174).

 Conclusions